ricardovaldesv/holbertonschool-simple_shell/mini_shell/README.md

 ## File information
 > The stat (man 2 stat) system call gets the status of a file.
 On success, zero is returned.
 On error, -1 is returned.
 - file : stat.c executable: stat

+## Environment - MAIN

+> prints the environment using the global variable
+- file: env-main.c, executable : printenv

+# Exercises

+## 0. printenv with environ
+> Program that prints the environment using the global variable **environ.**